 The Department for Education require us to keep very detailed records of attendance in school.
 In particular, we are asked to give details of any unauthorised absences i.e. those, which are not explained by a parent or guardian.
 Parents, carers, are asked to contact school on the first day of their child's absence by letter or telephone with the reason for the absence.
-It is also helpful if you can give us prior warning if you will be collecting your child during school hours for dental or medical appointments, etc. Only the Headteacher is able to authorise a request for an absence.
+It is also helpful if you can give us prior warning if you will be collecting your child during school hours for dental or medical appointments, etc. In accordance with city guidelines a pass is required (available from the school office) whenever a child is to be out of school during school time.
+Only the Headteacher is able to authorise a request for an absence.